A Liberian man who was quarantined in Lagos, Nigeria, dies of Ebola

 The outbreak has been centered in Guinea, Sierra Leone and Liberia

-Last week, a Liberian man hospitalized with Ebola in Lagos died, Nigerian Health Minister Onyebuchi Chukwu said.
+A Liberian man who was hospitalized in Nigeria’s biggest city, Lagos, with the Ebola virus has died, Nigerian Health Minister Onyebuchi Chukwu said.

 “The patient was subjected to thorough medical tests … which confirmed he had the Ebola virus,” Chukwu said Friday.